 These shifts will profoundly affect all of our lives and livelihoods, and will transform the context for economic policy in the UK.
 However, despite progress in some areas, the UK has no complete plan for managing the changes that will confront people in the jobs they do, the places they live in, and the firms they work in.
 And though these changes present big new opportunities, failing to respond to them will also bring huge risks - to our individual living standards, our families, our communities, and to our planet.
-The Economy 2030 Inquiry, a collaboration between the Resolution Foundation (RF) and the Centre for Economic Performance (CEP) at the London School of Economics (LSE), and funded by the Nuffield Foundation, aims to address this question of economic change.
+The Economy 2030 Inquiry, a collaboration between the Resolution Foundation (RF) and the Centre for Economic Performance (CEP) at the London School of Economics (LSE), and funded by the Nuffield Foundation, aimed to address this question of economic change.

 Led by a Commission of leading thinkers and doers, its subject matter is the nature, scale, cumulative impact and policy context for this economic change.
 Its goal is not just to describe such change, but to help the country (and its policy makers) better understand and navigate it.
-Launched in 2021, it is delivering a two-year structured national conversation bridging rigorous research, public involvement, political engagement, and concrete proposals for change, with over 35 reports published to date.
+Launched in 2021, it has delivered a two-year structured national conversation bridging rigorous research, public involvement, political engagement, and concrete proposals for change, publishing 70 reports.

-In 2022, we published the interim report for The Inquiry, Stagnation nation: Navigating a route to a fairer and more prosperous Britain, alongside a conference launch event that featured speakers such as Rachel Reeves MP, Lord Nicholas Stern, IG Patel Professor of Economics and Government at the LSE, Martin Wolf, Chief Economics Commentator at the Financial Times, Minouche Shafik, Director of the LSE, and the economist, writer and broadcaster Linda Yueh, among others.
+In December 2023, we published the final report for The Inquiry, Ending Stagnation: A New Economic Strategy for Britain alongside a conference launch event that featured speakers such as Keir Starmer MP; Jeremy Hunt MP; Mark Drakeford MS; Zanny Minton Beddoes, Editor-in-Chief of The Economist; Dame Sharon White, Chair of the John Lewis Partnership; Martin Wolf, Chief Economics Commentator at the Financial Times, and Dr Swati Dhingra, MPC Member among others.